Spark+Mettle is a charity that uses coaching, tech and collaborative events to build character strengths, soft skills and networks in young people.

 What we do and why

-We are a youth charity that likes to help people flourish.
+We are a youth development organisation that likes to help people flourish.
 We work with less-privileged young people who have unfulfilled ambitions to enable them to feel content in the present and confident about their future.
 We do this a number of different ways:

 - We train youth workers, teachers, volunteers and other professionals to adapt our methodology in supporting their young people.
 We are creating an interactive library of resources and menu of workshops.
 We call this our Academy.